 That doesn't mean that if you put your faith in God that life will be painless and struggle free, but it does mean that each and every struggle, every break in our heart and every tear shed has a purpose.
 All of those struggles are crucial to us finding the path that leads to our faith, hope and future.

 I have said this in another post, but I'll say it again here.
 Sometimes God has to break us, so that he can redeem us.
-Sometimes He breaks us so that we can have the chance to experience and rely on Him in an intimate way that we wouldn't otherwise ever have.
+Sometimes He allows us to break so that we can have the chance to experience and rely on Him in an intimate way that we wouldn't otherwise ever have.
 He stretches and challenges us so that we can become the people He designed us to be and reach our full potential as His creation.
 Without Him, yes, things like the struggle of infertility can seem utterly hopeless.
 But by putting our faith in Him, not only do we gain hope that the one who created us and loves us more than we can ever imagine is going to take care of us and has plans for us, but we gain purpose as well!
 After we went through our infertility journey and were blessed with what is likely to be our one and only child, I gained an entirely new appreciation for the magnitude of God's gift and expression of love for us.

 He gave up His only son for you and me because He loves us just that much.
 I cannot even begin to imagine willingly giving up my only child for someone else's sins, but because He did just that, I cannot imagine not accepting His love and grace for me and trusting that His plans for me are good.
 So when He says to me, child I have plans to prosper and not harm you and that when you face trials it's because I'm trying to grow you to be who I know you can be, I just have to remember what I'm worth to Him and trust.